h4rkl/solana-mui-dapp-scaffold/README.md

 ### Structure

-The scaffold project structure may vary based on the front end framework being utilized.
-The below is an example structure for the Next js Scaffold.
+The below is a best practice example structure for the Solana MUI Scaffold.

 ```
 ├── public : publically hosted files